Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

         make cleanall run PLATFORM=vck190 PARAMS=test_my_design

-For a list of all the configurable parameters, see the :ref:`CONFIGURATION_PARAMETERS`.
+For a list of all the configurable parameters, see the :ref:`DSP_CONFIGURATION_PARAMETERS`.

 Selecting TARGET
 ^^^^^^^^^^^^^^^^